 Congratulations, you have learned to parallel turn are no longer a beginner skier.
 You’ve joined the ranks of the intermediate skier now who can go off exploring more of the mountain.
 You want a ski you can ski groomers with but you would also like to try going into the trees or maybe some bumps.
 You love skiing and want to buy your own skis now.
 What is the best type of ski for intermediate skiers?

 The short answer for those who don’t want to read any farther.
-The 95mm width All Mountain Ski.
-This is the most all purpose, does everything okay ski.
+The 95mm waist width All Mountain Ski.
+This is the most all purpose, does everything okay, take it anywhere at any ski resort ski.
 It turns easy.
 It can carve up groomers.
 It floats over crud.
 It will make powder days fun too.

 - What is considered an intermediate skier?